SAP-samples/teched2022-DA261/exercises/sap_btp/ex1/README.md

     ![](images/cloud-foundry.png)

     Environments constitute the actual platform-as-a-service offering of SAP BTP that allows for the development and administration of business applications.
-We will be working withing the Cloud Foundry environment in this workshop.
+We will be working within the Cloud Foundry environment in this workshop.
 Additional details on environments can be found at [Environments](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/15547f7e7ecd47ee9fa052b0e18c7b0a.html).

     Once you have navigated to a space, details about any SAP HANA Cloud databases or data lake instances can be seen and a link is provided to open SAP HANA Cloud Central which is used to create and manage database instances.